PredatH0r/ChanSort/readme.txt

 Change log ================================================================

 2013-05-03
+- Added Assistants for loading and saving files
 - Added support for LG's 2013 LA-series DVB-S channel lists.
   Due to a lack of test files containing analog or DVB-C/T channels, these lists are not supported yet.
 If you have a TLL file with such channels